-Map Theme: Sets the map to display data optimized for your activity type.
-The System option uses the preferences from the system map settings (Map Themes, page 94).
+- Map Theme: Sets the map to display data optimized for your activity type.
+The System option uses the preferences from the system map settings (Map Themes, page 94). - Use Sys.

-Use Sys.
 Settings: Enables the watch to use the preferences from the map system settings (Map Settings, page 92).
-When this setting is disabled, you can customize the map settings for the activity.

-Restore Theme: Allows you to restore default map theme settings or themes that have been deleted from the watch.
+When this setting is disabled, you can customize the map settings for the activity. - Color Mode: Sets the map colors to either a white or black background for daytime or nighttime visibility.
+The Auto option adjusts the map colors based on the time of day. - Restore Theme: Allows you to restore default map theme settings or themes that have been deleted from the watch.